One of the best mandates in President Biden's 'Climate Day' orders: the Civilian Climate Corps

-Category: World Hits: 0One of the many CCC posters produced for the New Deal program.
+Category: World Hits: 1One of the many CCC posters produced for the New Deal program.

 Aside from Social Security, the Civilian Conservation Corps (CCC) was the most popular New Deal program with the general public in the 1930s.
 Established by Congress in 1933 and implemented by President Franklin D. Roosevelt in his 31st executive order less than a month after he took the oath of office in the depths of the Great Depression, the CCC eventually employed 3 million young, unmarried, urban male volunteers over a nine-year period.
 They planted 3.5 billion trees, developed national and state parks, cut trails and built park shelters, fought forest fires, improved game-fish streams, conducted groundwater surveys, engaged in wildlife projects including building a wildlife refuge in Michigan, and participated in operations to control floods and soil erosion.
 For this they were fed, sheltered, and paid $30 a month, $25 of which had to sent home to their families, most of whom were on local relief.
 Given the still-high illiteracy levels in parts of America 90 years ago, many of them were taught how to read through a CCC education program.